 Polysubstance abuse is the consumption of more than one substance simultaneously.
 While some drug users have a preferred drug, others have several drugs they like to take.
 Polysubstance abuse is common, and these drug users are clinically classified as having multiple comorbid substance disorders.

-Because withdrawal from multiple substances is more complicated than one, inpatient medical detox is generally recommended.
+Because valium and alcohol withdrawal is more complicated, inpatient medical detox is generally recommended.
 The goal of treatment is to restore some or all normal liver functioning by addressing the underlying issue of mixing the prescription drug with alcohol.

 If you are struggling with alcohol use, it’s crucial to get an accurate assessment of all the symptoms.
 When the symptoms have been evaluated by a mental health professional, it may be determined that another form of mental condition is present and needs a particular type of treatment.
 Very often, some combination of psychotherapy, medication, and lifestyle changes are effective for coping with functional.

 Detox is often considered the first stage of treatment.
 It will help you navigate the complicated process of alcohol withdrawal, but it doesn’t address patterns of thought and behavior that contribute to drug use.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.